A summary and highlights from Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness, Peter Godfrey-Smith.

 One explanation for this could be the extreme range of movement allowed by cephalopod tentacles.
 Since they have no bone and no inherent structure, they are considerably more complex to control than a vertebrate’s limbs, so they’ve kept a high level of decentralized computing power.

 This can be related to recent theories of the evolution of the nervous system.
-While the focus has long been on the idea that the nervous system evolved to allow the body to react to the environment, the author points out that another key role is coordination: as animals became more complex, they needed to have ways for different parts of their body to synchronize quickly and work together.
+While the mainstream hypothesis has long been that the nervous system evolved to allow the body to react to the environment, the author points out that another key role is coordination: as animals became more complex, they needed to have ways for different parts of their body to synchronize quickly and work together.

 Mr. Godfrey-Smith uses these considerations to interrogate some aspects of the mind, like the nature of consciousness and pain.
 I can’t say I’m completely convinced by the points he makes, which often seem so speculative that it’s unclear what we can really conclude much from them.

 Two stories about humans stand out: one about Brother John, a Canadian monk who occasionally lost all speech capacity, internal and external, but was still able to function to some extent during these crises.
 The other is patient DF, a woman who can no longer consciously see, but is still able to avoid obstacles in a room or place a letter in a slot.
 These examples both suggest the large computational power of the subconscious parts of our brains.

 The book ends on a rather sad note: it turns out that octopuses have a lifespan of about two years.
 After their use-by date, they’ll start degrading rapidly, losing their sight, delicate color-changing skin, limbs, and, seemingly, their will to live.

 An explanation for this short lifespan is that with its soft body, an octopus is likely to get killed by a predator within its first two years.
 Evolution then tends to select genes that are useful in the first years of life, even if they are detrimental (and possibly lethally so) later in life.

 Other random interesting stuff